Imran Khan: Foreign policy

 President Donald Trump tweeted in November 2018 that he would cut billions in aid to Pakistan, saying it had not done "a damn thing for us."
-Khan responded that U.S. aid was a "minuscule" $20 billion, while Pakistan had lost 75,000 lives and over $123 billion fighting the "US War on Terror."
-He also said that Pakistan had provided supply routes to U.S. forces, asking, "Can Mr Trump name another ally that gave such sacrifices?"
-Khan later told the US that Pakistan would no longer act as its "hired gun."
+Khan responded that U.S. aid was a "minuscule" $20 billion, while Pakistan had lost 75,000 lives and over $123 billion fighting the "US war on terror."
+Khan also said that Pakistan had provided supply routes to U.S. forces, asking, "Can Mr Trump name another ally that gave such sacrifices?"
+He later told the US that Pakistan would no longer act as its "hired gun."

-After the 2019 Pulwama attack in Indian-held Kashmir, India blamed Pakistan.
+After the 2019 Pulwama attack in Indian-administered Kashmir, India blamed Pakistan.
 Khan said Pakistan was not involved in the attack and authorised the military to respond with force to any Indian aggression.
-After India's 2019 Balakot airstrike, Pakistan carried out Operation Swift Retort, during which Indian pilot Abhinandan Varthaman was captured and later released on Khan's order as a gesture aimed at de-escalation.
-Khan declined to engage with India after the August 2019 Revocation of the special status of Jammu and Kashmir, and twice denied permission for Narendra Modi's flight to cross Pakistani airspace.
+After India's 2019 Balakot airstrike, Pakistan carried out Operation Swift Retort, during which Indian pilot Abhinandan Varthaman was captured.
+A few days later, Khan released him as a gesture of de-escalation.
+Following the Revocation of the special status of Jammu and Kashmir, Khan suspended high-level engagement with India.
+Khan inaugurated the Kartarpur Corridor, providing visa-free access to Indian Sikh pilgrims.